tirkarthi/redbus-scraper/README.md

 ## License

-The code is Distributed under the MIT License
+The code is distributed under the MIT License